 "Anybody got a match?" (suggested by horn-5)

-Harrison Ford and Peter Mayhew in Star Wars: Episode IV - A New Hope (1977)
+Harrison Ford and Peter Mayhew in Star Wars (1977)

 "I was just passing through/I wasn't doing it for you" or another excuse for a loner hero to rescue someone (suggested by horn-5)

 Mads Mikkelsen and Clemens Schick in Casino Royale (2006)

 Kevin James and Keir O'Donnell in Paul Blart: Mall Cop (2009)